“How to motivate a child to do homework” is on almost every parent’s mind right now.

 Homework is a tool for children to learn and get familiar with the knowledge taught in class.

-How To Get Your Kindergartener To Do Homework
+How To Motivate a Child To Do Homework

-To motivate kindergarteners, we first have to change our mindset, from a working mindset to a learning mindset.
+To motivate kids, we first change our mindset, from a working mindset to a learning mindset.

 The goal of going to school is not about getting into college, finding a good job, earning a stable income, etc.